A petrol leaf blower is an invaluable tool if you have a lot of trees and shrubs in your garden that shed leaves.

 - Cleaning your car – if your car has got really messy inside you can give it a blast with your leaf blower to get rid of most of the dust and debris, before finishing with the vacuum cleaner.

-- As a vacuum cleaner – some leaf blowers have a reverse vacuum setting – even more useful for cleaning the car!
+- As a vacuum cleaner – some leaf blowers have a reverse setting and vacuum attachment – even more useful for cleaning the car!

 - Drying your car – leaving your car wet after washing can cause spots to form and spoil the appearance of the paintwork and glass.
 Using a leaf blower to dry your car will save you the effort of drying it with towels and give you a streak and spot free shine.